KellenWatt/python-lessons/README.md

 An exception to this license is implicitly extended to derivative repositories that are strictly intended for solving the exercises contained within.
 In these instances, and only in these instances, the authors of these changes are not required to disclose changes before they publish the material (for example, to their own fork of this repository on Github).
-All derivative repositories are required to include this exception notice.
+All derivative repositories are required to include this exception notice alongside the license.

-If you wish to use this work under a license other than the CC-BY-4.0 or without the exception, please contact the original author(s).
+If you wish to use this work under a license other than the CC-BY-4.0 or without the exception, please contact the maintainers.

 ## Contributing
 If you want to help improve these lessons, feel free to make a pull request.
 Listing the changes you made will make